Ready, Set, DAT!

 Mindfulness means “Paying attention in a particular way: On purpose, in the present moment, and nonjudgmentally” (Kabat-Zinn).
 The field of mindfulness-based interventions is currently exploding.
 Emerging mindfulness-based interventions for young adults are showing significant promise in helping them to cope with adversity and promote resilience and positive development.
 Mindfulness-based interventions are also showing promise for health care providers for self-care, management and prevention of burnout and secondary trauma, as well as optimal clinical and workplace communication.
-In this interactive presentation, Dr. Vo will discuss the science and practice of mindfulness-based interventions; share practical mindfulness exercises that health providers can use in their clinical practices and personal self-care strategies; and share mindfulness resources for young adults, families and professionals.
+In this interactive presentation, Dr. Vo discussed the science and practice of mindfulness-based interventions; shared practical mindfulness exercises that health providers can use in their clinical practices and personal self-care strategies; and shared mindfulness resources for young adults, families and professionals.